kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Transition to Practice

 With models evaluated,
-We turn to hands on workflow.
+We turn to hands on workflow
 Next we review examples and wrap

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.